-Every year on July 17, World Day for International Justice is observed all over the globe.
-The day is used to promote the work and efforts of the International Criminal Court (ICC) in administering international criminal justice.
-The day has been successful enough to attract international news attention and to focus on particular issues such as genocide, crimes against humanity and serious war crimes.
+Every year on 17 July, the World Day for International Justice is observed all around the world.
+The day is used to promote the work and efforts of the International Criminal Court in administering international criminal justice.
+The day has been successful enough to attract international news attention and to draw the world’s attention to issues such as genocide, crimes against humanity, and other war crimes.

 What is the International Criminal Court?

-The ICC is a reminder that those who commit gross violations of human rights or violations of international humanitarian law that amount to international crimes, such as systematic murder, torture, rape, enforced disappearance, enslavement, and destruction of property now have no safe haven and can be held fully accountable for their actions.
+The ICC is a reminder that those who grossly violate human rights or international humanitarian laws have no safe haven and can be held fully accountable for their actions.
+These crimes can include systematic murder, torture, rape, enforced disappearance, enslavement, and destruction of property.

 What is the Rome Statute?

-The Rome Statute is a multilateral treaty which serves as the ICC’s foundational and governing document.
-States which become party to the Rome Statute, for example by ratifying it, become member states of the ICC.
-Currently, there are 123 states which are party to the Rome Statute and therefore members of the ICC.
+The Rome Statute is an international treaty that serves as the ICC’s foundational document.
+States that become party to (ie agree to abide by) the Rome Statute become member states of the ICC.
+As of September 2023, there are 123 states that are party to the Rome Statute and members of the ICC.

-Why is July 17 chosen as World Day for International Justice?
+Why was 17 July chosen as World Day for International Justice?

-July 17 was chosen because it’s the anniversary of the adoption of the Rome Statute, the treaty that created the International Criminal Court.
+17 July was chosen because it is the anniversary of the original adoption of the Rome Statute, the treaty that created the International Criminal Court.

 What is the aim of International Justice Day?

-The aim of this day is to unite everyone who wants to support justice as well as promote victims rights.
-It’s to help prevent serious crimes and those that put the peace, security and well-being of the world at risk.
+International Justice Day aims to unite everyone who wants to support justice.
+It also promotes victims’ rights.
+It supports the prevention of crimes and the management of individuals that put the peace, security, and well-being of the world at risk.